ksharma67/LeetCode-NeetCode-All/README.md

-# LeetCode-NeetCode-150
+# LeetCode-NeetCode-All

-Leetcode NeetCode 150 problems solved in Python for interview prep.
+Leetcode NeetCode All problems solved in Python for interview prep.